 These ribs are prepared with pepper jelly, which sounds completely Southern to me.
 But then I looked up the kind of pepper they used in the jelly, the Espellette, and I learned it is from the Basque region.
 This is what I mean by fusion restaurants making me do my homework.

 Albondigas, which is just Spanish for meatballs according to Google Translate, are one of my favorite tapas.
 These are served with a watermelon rind slaw.
 Nothing is more Southern than using the watermelon rind.
 I’m used to seeing it pickled, but the slaw was equally fresh and delicious.
 I’m always happy at seeing all parts of the plant reused in some way.

 Now we move on to using local tomatoes.
 This was pate served with a green tomato marmalade.
 The sweet-and-sour marmalade definitely helps cut the richness of the pate.

 The simple fresh tomato salad got a boost with the salty-spice of these charred shishito peppers.
 I could eat shishito peppers all day.
 They say one out of every 100 is super-spicy, so eat with care!

 24 hour treat: Manchego, Southern-style

 Of course I can never pass up a cheese plate.
 That’s just science.
-Tori and I shared the Manchego, which is probably Spain’s most famous cheese.
+My friend Tori and I shared the Manchego, which is probably Spain’s most famous cheese.
 It’s the Penelope Cruz of cheeses.
 My favorite thing about the cheese plate was that they used a much more Southern peanut instead of the traditional walnut.
 Jimmy Carter would approve!

 24 hour treat: sherry banana pudding